ROUTE SERVERS (RS)

 |55518:ASN||Announce prefixes to this ASN only|

 For members having 4-byte ASN, they will be mapped to private ASNs.
-Hence, prefixes announcement are still possible to be manipulated using standard community strings.
+Hence, prefixes announcement manipulation is still possible using above communities.